CRBroughton/Forager/README.md

 ## Known bugs

-- App will not center itself on the home location, needs refeshing a few times.
 - After selecting your home location, app will hang on first launch.
 - Select location popup briefly appears during startup.
-- Return home button doesn't work without first placing or removing a marker.

 ## Project setup
 ```